Science, Mathematics, & Technology Timeline

-Joseph Glidden was granted a patent for Barbed wire on November 24, 1874.
+Barbed wire.
+Joseph Glidden was granted a patent for barbed wire on November 24, 1874.
 He went into partnership with a merchant, Isaac Ellwood, and they formed The Barb Fence Company.
 Source of invention.

 Transcontinental railroad was opened for through traffic on May 10, 1869 with a ceremonial driving of the last spike.
 The spike, referred to as the golden spike, was driven with a silver hammer, at Promontory Summit, Utah.

 Riverside, Illinois was the first planned suburb, and the Chicago suburbs of the mid-19th century weren't exactly suburbs yet but towns near the downtown.

 Periodic Table of Elements was created by Demitri Mendeleev.
 Source

 Mendeleev's , Demitri Mendeleev, presented to the Russian Chemical Society in March, 1869 his Periodic Law.
 He stated, ... elements arranged according to the value of their atomic weights [today atomic mass or number is more accurate] present a clear periodicity of properties.

 His version had 70 elements with gaps where he believed unknown elements belonged.
 Using the properties of periodicity he successfully predicted properties for three or the gap elements.
 Source